Jovips/Generic-CRUD/README.md

 # Generic-CRUD
-CRUD Genérico em Python com SQLite
+Generic CRUD in Python with SQLite

 ## Requirements
 Make sure you have Python installed on your machine.
 Additionally, you can install the dependencies using the following command: